AlexMusera/BusinessDashboard/README.md

 ## My Thought process.

 I checked through all the requirements about the dashboard.
-I wanted to complete the UI part the the backend part using the Mock Api.
-I hhave mocked the data locally on src/localles/en/lang.json.
+I wanted to complete the UI part the then backend part using the Mock Api.
+I have mocked the data locally on src/localles/en/lang.json.
 I started by using the already existed Open source bootstrap admin  Template [CoreUI](https://coreui.io/).
 I was able to customise it and  implement responsive both on web and mobile applications.
 I was able to implement darkmode but not using the Chakra Ui theme as stated.
 The last part with I wanted to complete was to test with larger datasets to check on its perfomance.

 ## Challenges faced.